The multiple holomorph of centerless groups: Introduction

 We then deduce that the quotient

 acts regularly via conjugation on the set

 Research on the group $T(G)$ was initiated by G. A. Miller \cite{Miller} and began to attract attention again since the work of T. Kohl \cite{Kohl}.

 The structure of $T(G)$ has been computed for various groups $G$.
-In many of the known cases, interestingly $T(G)$ is elementary $2$-abelian (see \cite{semisimple,Caranti1,Caranti2,Kohl,Mills,Tsang squarefree, Tsang ASG} for examples).
-Nevertheless, there are counterexamples.
-T. Kohl \cite{Kohl} found using \textsc{gap} \cite{gap} two groups $G$ of order $16$ such that $T(G)$ is non-abelian.
-There are also (finite) $p$-groups $G$ of nilpotency class at most $p-1$, or split metacyclic $p$-groups $G$, where $p$ is an odd prime, for which $T(G)$ has order divisible by $p$.
-See \cite{Caranti3,Tsang squarefree,Tsang metacyclic} for examples.
-One might then wonder: Is there any non-nilpotent group $G$ for which $T(G)$ is not elementary $2$-abelian?
+In many of the known cases (e.g \cite{semisimple,Caranti1,Caranti2,Kohl,Mills,Tsang squarefree, Tsang ASG}), interestingly $T(G)$ is elementary $2$-abelian.
+Nonetheless, there are counterexamples.
+T. Kohl \cite{Kohl} found, using \textsc{gap} \cite{gap}, two groups $G$ of order $16$ for which $T(G)$ is non-abelian (although the order of $T(G)$ is still a power of $2$).
+By \cite{Caranti3,Tsang squarefree,Tsang metacyclic}, for odd primes $p$, there are (finite) $p$-groups $G$ of nilpotency class at most $p-1$ and split metacyclic $p$-groups $G$ for which $T(G)$ has an element of order $p$.
+One might wonder: Is there any non-nilpotent group $G$ for which $T(G)$ is not elementary $2$-abelian?
 The answer is ``yes".
-For example, as mentioned in \cite[(1.5)]{Tsang squarefree}, the quotient $T(G)$ is not even a $2$-group for $G = \textsc{SmallGroup}(a,b)$ with
+For example, as was mentioned in \cite[(1.5)]{Tsang squarefree}, the order of $T(G)$ is not even a power of $2$ for $G = \textsc{SmallGroup}(a,b)$ with

 which were found using \textsc{Magma} \cite{magma}.
 The present author \cite[Section 4]{Tsang ADM} also described a method to construct groups of the form